HOW TO RUN A SUCCESSFUL MARKETING STRATEGY WORKSHOP? 10 USEFUL TIPS.

-3. Understanding the importance of attendee roles
+03. Understanding the importance of attendee roles

 So, the roles that people will play are important.
 There needs to be a decision maker to not only break deadlocks, but also provide leadership and vision.
 You will want some experts in the subject matter and potentially cross-functional representatives to attend as well.
 External stakeholders like creative writers, market researchers, or even suppliers and customers can be very insightful and help challenge normative thinking.

-4. This is your chance to be creative and build confidence
+04. This is your chance to be creative and build confidence

-A workshop should inspire better thinking.
-It should be a vehicle to unlock nuggets that the business can leverage strategically.
-To do this we need to make attendees feel relaxed, welcome and important.
-Using carefully selected words that inspire and build up the confidence of attendees by checking in with them on how they are feeling is a good idea.
+A workshop should inspire new and bigger thinking.
+It should be a vehicle that unlocks 'nuggets' that the business can leverage strategically.
+To do this you need to make attendees feel relaxed, welcome and important.
+Be sure to use carefully selected words that inspire and build up the confidence of attendees by checking in with them on how they are feeling is also a good idea.

-5. Select a strategy framework that works best in a workshop environment
+05. Select a strategy framework that works best in a workshop environment

 Even for B2B businesses this thinking takes attendees away from their company’s own self-interest which is likely to be the biggest barrier you will face in generating new ideas and concepts.
 Running your own design thinking based ‘shark tank’ could be something to try.
 As a part of this design thinking you can get attendees to draw and start prototyping ideas and potential strategy options.

 Deep dive into your business with a marketing strategy workshop with us!

-6. Use constraints to drive better, more critical thinking
+06. Use constraints to drive better, more critical thinking

 These constraints don’t have to be practical considerations like budgets or time.
 You can even invent constraints like, “imagine if our major customer deleted our product range tomorrow.
 Or imagine a competitor doubles it marketing spend and actively targets our customers.”

-7. Consider using games to generate new thinking with strategic outcomes
+07. Consider using games to generate new thinking with strategic outcomes

 If you are adventurous you might be inclined to gamify* some of your favourite strategy planning tools.
 The best tools to gamify are those that force attendees to choose between alternative inputs.
 This could be anything from choosing between alternative marketplace scenarios, investment options to choosing between words that best represent the benefits and attributes of a brand.

 *Gamify = Taking something that already exists and integrating game elements and principles into it to improve motivation, understanding and engagement.

-8. Document everything, especially the magic
+08. Document everything, especially the magic

 In workshops, participants are given the freedom of thought for which they are rarely afforded on a day to day basis.
 So, while it is easy to get carried away in the moment, if you fail to create a record of what is being said and written, then you may well miss the magic being created.

-9. Utilise individual exercises to avoid groupthink
+09. Utilise individual exercises to avoid Group-think

 We often use silent voting and fast five exercises as an extension of this thought, with the creator of an idea being given the chance to explain their thinking before any opinion and feedback is given.
-This creates a safe environment for conflict avoiders and restrains dominant personalities so everyone is able to input.
+This creates a safe environment for those that conflict avoid and restrains dominant personalities so everyone is able to input.